dagbjorn/microcoffeeoncloud/README.md

 ## <a name="prerequisite"></a>Prerequisite
 Microcoffee was originally developed on Windows 10 and tested on Docker running on Oracle VirtualBox.
 Late 2022, the development environment was modernized and consists now of Windows 11 Pro with Docker Desktop running with WSL2 based engine.

 The code was originally written in Java 8, but was later migrated to Java 11.
-In early 2022, Microcoffee migrated to Java 17.
+In early 2022, Microcoffee moved on to Java 17.

 For building and testing the application on Windows, Docker Desktop with the WSL 2 engine is recommended.
 See [Install on Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) for installation guidelines.